Corporate Accounting

 Zero-coupon bonds are bonds that bear no interest for the duration of the bond’s existence.
 Rather than that, investors purchase zero-coupon bonds at a substantial discount to their face value or the amount the investor will receive when the bond “matures” or matures.

-Buying zero-coupon bonds involve a risk premium because you don’t get any of the “safety” that is usually associated with investing in bonds.
+Buying zero-coupon bonds involves a risk premium because you don’t get any of the “safety” that is usually associated with investing in bonds.

 Zero-coupon bonds typically have long maturity dates—many do not mature for ten, fifteen, or more years.
 These long-term maturity dates enable an investor to prepare for a long-term objective, such as financing a child’s college tuition.
 With the deep discount, an investor can invest a small sum that will grow over time.